powernoodle/cadence/README.md

 If you don't already have an account, then [create a Cloudflare account here](https://dash.cloudflare.com/sign-up/pages) and after verifying your email address with Cloudflare, go to your dashboard and follow the [Cloudflare Pages deployment guide](https://developers.cloudflare.com/pages/framework-guides/deploy-anything).

-Configure the "Build command" should be set to `npm run build`, and the "Build output directory" should be set to `public`.
+Configure the "Build command" should be set to `./cf-build.sh web`, and the "Build output directory" should be set to `apps/web/public`.